samsonajulor/samsonajulor/README.md

 I just want to build something that would outlive me.

-* 🌍  I'm based in Nigeria
+* 🌍  I'm am not an alien.
+I was born on and reside somewhere on planet earth.
 * ✉️  You can contact me at [samsonajulor@gmail.com](mailto:samsonajulor@gmail.com)
 * 🧠  I'm learning C and Blockchain Engineering
 * 🤝  I'm open to collaborating on backend and web3 projects